NBorthLab/CHO-screen/README.md

-# CHO-screen
+# CHO-essentialome

-This repository contains the analysis pipeline and relevant scripts described in the [original publication title] [doi].
-The work aims to identify using a genome-scale CRISPR screen approach.
+This repository hosts the analysis pipeline and the relevant scripts described in the manuscript ***"A genome-scale CRISPR deletion screen in Chinese Hamster Ovary cells reveals essential regions of the coding and non-coding genome"***_ **[doi]**.
+The work aims to uncover the genomic regions essential for CHO cell survival using a genome-scale CRISPR screening approach.

-[abstract]
+**[Abstract]**

+## File structure

 ```
-## Filestructure
 ./
 ├── config/                                 # (provide) configurations
 ├── resources/                              # Raw-data and other resources